SimonBC3/SAD_MUIINF/README.md

 > To learn more, check out how to [download NodeJS](https://nodejs.org/en/download/).

 Install `docker` and `docker-compose`.
-Instructions on how to do it in [docs.docker.com](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).
+Instructions on how to do it in [docs.docker.com](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository). **Make sure to enable running docker as non root**.

 ## Installation 🛠️